$\textit{Ab Initio}$ Exact Calculation of Strongly Correlated Nucleonic Matter

-It is impossible to perform exact diagonalization calculations of infinite nuclear matter by brute force \cite{Comput2017}.
-There are many-body methods with truncations on high-order correlations applied to nuclear matter, including the many-body perturbation theory (MBPT) up to the 4th order \cite{10.3389/fphy.2020.00164,PhysRevLett.122.042501,PhysRevLett.130.072701}, coupled-cluster (CC) truncated at doublet amplitude level with perturbative triple corrections CCD(T) \cite{PhysRevC.89.014319,PhysRevC.88.054312}, self-consistent Green's function (SCGF) truncated to the 3rd-order propagator~\cite{PhysRevC.97.054308,PhysRevC.105.044330,PhysRevC.110.054322}, and the in-medium similarity renormalization group (IMSRG) truncated to the normal-ordered two-body level \cite{udiani,ZHEN2025139350}.
-On the other hand, various quantum monte carlo methods, such as auxiliary field diffusion Monte Carlo (AFDMC) \cite{PhysRevLett.113.182503,PhysRevLett.116.062501,PhysRevC.101.045801} and configuration-interaction Monte Carlo (CIMC) \cite{PhysRevLett.112.221103,PhysRevC.107.044303}, can in principle include high-order correlations but suffer the sign problem.
+It is impossible to perform exact diagonalization calculations of infinite nuclear matter by brute force~\cite{Comput2017}.
+There are \textit{ab initio} methods with many-body expansion truncations applied to nuclear matter, including the many-body perturbation theory (MBPT) up to the 5th order~\cite{10.3389/fphy.2020.00164,PhysRevLett.122.042501,PhysRevLett.130.072701,drischler2026}, coupled-cluster (CC) truncated at the doubles excitation level with perturbative triple corrections CCD(T)~\cite{PhysRevC.89.014319,PhysRevC.88.054312}, self-consistent Green's function (SCGF) theory~\cite{10.3389/fphy.2020.00387} based on the algebraic diagrammatic construction (ADC) approximation scheme~\cite{PhysRevC.97.054308,PhysRevC.105.044330,PhysRevC.110.054322,marino2026}, and the in-medium similarity renormalization group (IMSRG) truncated to the normal-ordered two-body level~\cite{udiani,ZHEN2025139350}.
+While these basis-expansion techniques are highly effective with soft potentials, Quantum Monte Carlo (QMC) approaches are generally advantageous for handling harder interactions.
+In coordinate space, the auxiliary field diffusion Monte Carlo (AFDMC)~\cite{PhysRevLett.113.182503,PhysRevLett.116.062501,PhysRevC.101.045801} and recent variational calculations using neural-network quantum states~\cite{doi:10.1126/science.aag2302,PhysRevResearch.2.033429,Hermann2020,PhysRevLett.127.022502,KEEBLE2020135743,PhysRevLett.122.226401} have been developed.
+In configuration space, methods such as the configuration-interaction Monte Carlo (CIMC)~\cite{PhysRevLett.112.221103,PhysRevC.107.044303} have also been available.
+Although these QMC methods can in principle include high-order correlations, they often suffer from the fermion sign problem or rely on the quality of variational ansatz.
 To address the aforementioned difficulties, we hereby introduce the state-of-the-art full configuration-interaction quantum Monte Carlo (FCIQMC) method for \textit{ab initio} exact calculations of infinite nuclear matter.